The infinitesimal projective rigidity under Dehn filling: Infinitesimal deformations

-where the first arrow is the usual cup product, and $B_*$ denotes the map induced by $B\co \mathfrak{v}\otimes \mathfrak{v}\to \mathbf R$.
-Since we do not use any other cup product, this one will be simply denoted by $\cup$.
-This cup product induces \emph{Poincar\'e duality} since $B$ is non degenerated, cf.~\cite{JohnsonMillson}.
+since $B$ is non degenerated.
 As $B$ is symmetric, this cup product is symmetric or antisymmetric depending on whether the product of dimensions $p\,q$ is even or odd, as the usual cup product.